 - Plastic food storage containers, plastic zipper bags, or reusable storage bags work well for everyday food storage too.

-- If you enjoy canning your own food, make sure you store your canned items in the boxes they came in to prevent bottle breakage on shelves..
+- If you enjoy canning your own food, make sure you store your canned items in the boxes they came in to prevent bottle breakage on shelves.
+And if you find used jars, make sure they’re free from chips.

 - Labels help organize your food.
 I love my Brother P-touch, PTD210 label maker!

 - I store sugar in 5-gallon buckets with Gamma twister lids in my pantry.
-A 25 lb. bag of white sugar fits in a bucket and costs $12.99 at Costco.
-When I buy 2 lb. bags of brown or powdered sugar, I stack them in a bucket and restack them every time I add a new bag using FIFO (First In, First Out).
+A 25 lb. bag of white sugar fits in a bucket.
+When I buy 2 lb. bags of brown or powdered sugar, I stack the bags in a bucket and restack them every time I add a new bag using FIFO (First In, First Out).

 It’s nice to keep your food organized in safe food storage containers.
 Good luck finding them!